Remembering The Summer Of ’69: Apollo 11 Moon Landing, Woodstock, The Manson Murders & Chappaquiddick

 This historical killing spree, which was touched upon in the Quentin Tarantino movie, Once Upon A Time In Hollywood, “included Jay Sebring (a celebrity hairstylist), Abigail Folger (the coffee heiress), and Voytek Frykowski (Abigail’s boyfriend),” recalls Good Housekeeping.

-Mansion’s cult followers “snuck into the Los Angeles mansion and brutally murdered all four of the friends, plus Steven Parent, who was a friend of the home’s caretaker.”
+Manson’s cult followers “snuck into the Los Angeles mansion and brutally murdered all four of the friends, plus Steven Parent, who was a friend of the home’s caretaker.”

 Although Roman wasn’t home, Sharon — who was eight months pregnant — was slaughtered in what became known as the Manson murders.